Peter Cushing's Baron Frankenstein Takes A Turn For The Terrible....And Must Be Destroyed

-What is most sad about Baron Frankenstein is his selfishness and obsessive desire to complete his mad experiments has turned him into a misanthropic, narcissistic, self-centered madman who lives a friendless existence.
+What is most sad about Baron Frankenstein is his selfishness, and his obsessive desire to complete his mad experiments has turned him into a misanthropic, narcissistic, self-centered madman who lives a friendless existence.
 The only thing that drives him forward is success with his experiments because he has nothing left.
-The Baron's worst nightmare would be actually success at achieving his goals.
+The Baron's worst nightmare would be experiencing the success of achieving his goals.
 Success would finally reveal the empty life he truly lives.

 "Frankenstein" is commonly used to describe both the doctor and the monster.
 In Frankenstein Must Be Destroyed, there is a tragic irony present.
 Both the scientist and the monster have been destroyed.
 Brandt's life was destroyed by a descent into insanity and then made worse after the transplant.
 Frankenstein destroyed his own life and now exists solely to destroy the lives of others.
 Both Brandt and the Baron -- the "collective Frankensteins" -- must be destroyed.
 The former must end his own life after being cheated from death, and the other must die to stop the horrors he continues to inflict on others.

 The bizarre and thrilling ending features a murder-suicide between creation and creator, a thrilling and unforgettable conclusion.
 The horrifying image of Brandt carrying Baron Frankenstein back into the burning house remains one of the more memorable -- and harrowing -- finales to a Hammer film ever.
 An appropriate one for such a bleak feature.
 The self-destructive Frankenstein's mad plans have led to his doom.
 Again.